WANNABY/wanna-virtual-fitting-room-samples/README.md

 ## Mobile: build in an iframe

-The essential part of integration is simply to load Virtual Fitting Room into an iframe on the page.
+The essential part of integration is simply to load Virtual Fitting Room into an iframe on the page or just open it in a separate page.
 Choose the look and user experience you would prefer.
 There are three main options:

 * **[recommended]** show the fitting room in a pop-up modal that overlays the page from which it was started: </br> ![Virtual Fitting Room loaded as a modal](images/integration_modal_popup.png)
 * redirect to another page with the fullscreen view of the fitting room: </br> ![Virtual Fitting Room fullscreen view](images/integration_fullscreen.png)